 '''

 biocMaintained(

-main = "maintainer@bioconductor\\.org",
+main = "maintainer@bioconductor.org",

 version = BiocManager::version(),

-pkgType = c("software", "data-experiment", "workflows", "data-annotation")
+pkgType = c("software", "data-experiment", "workflows", "data-annotation"))

-)

 hasBiocMaint(

 pkg,

 version = BiocManager::version(),

 main = "maintainer@bioconductor\\.org",

 repo = c("BioCsoft", "BioCexp", "BioCworkflows", "BioCann")

 )

 '''

-main character(1) The regex for searching through the Maintainer column as obtained from biocPkgList(). version character(1) the character version number as used to access the online build report.
+main character(1) A regex string to search for in the Maintainer column from the biocPkgList() output.

+version character(1) the character version number as used to access the online build report.
 For example, "3.14".
 The default is the "current version" as given by BiocManager::version().
-Note that this is a character vector of length one and not a number. pkgType character(1) The type of packages for which to get build status information for.
-Valid values are: software: Software packages data-experiment: Experiment data packages data-annotation: Annotation data packages workflows: Workflow packages pkg character(1) A vector of package names (case sensitive). repo character() A vector of Bioconductor repositories to search through.
-By de- fault, it will search through all Bioconductor repositories.
+Note that this is a character vector of length one and not a number.

+pkgType character(1) The type of packages for which to get build status information for.
+Valid values are:

+• software: Software packages

+• data-experiment: Experiment data packages

+• data-annotation: Annotation data packages

+• workflows: Workflow packages

+pkg character(1) A vector of package names (case sensitive).

+repo character() A vector of Bioconductor repositories to search through.
+By default, it will search through all Bioconductor repositories.